State-Based Architecture

 Reasoning States and Abstract Topology

 Reasoning states (which include Decision and Reflection states) play a critical role in the traversal of context graphs, acting as key nodes in the integrated Memory-Knowledge-Reasoning (M-K-R) process.
-They impact traversal by providing both a local and global view of the problem space via an abstract topology.
+They impact traversal by providing a local and global view of the problem space via an abstract topology.
 This abstract topological view:

 1. Prevents Loops: Avoids repetitive cycles of states that don't make progress toward goals